 "To lose the earth you know, for greater knowing; to lose the life you have, for greater life; to leave the friends you loved, for greater loving; to find a land more kind than home, more large than earth -

-"whereon the pillars of this earth are founded, toward which the
+"whereon the pillars of this earth are founded,

 (added Jan., 2013)